kstenerud/streamux/streamux-specification.md

 The OOB field specifies the [OOB message type](#oob-message-types).

-This field is required in all OOB messages.
+This field is mandatory in all OOB messages.

 #### `_` Field